 Virginia collected $56.9 billion in federal defense spending in 2009, according to the Bloomberg Government study.
 As many as 122,800 Virginia jobs that depend on defense spending, directly or indirectly, would be lost if the budget cuts are made, according to a study by George Mason University’s Center for Regional Analysis that was funded by the Aerospace Industries Association.

-No region of the state is as defense-focused as Republican- leaning southeastern Virginia, home to the Norfolk Naval Station, the world’s largest naval base, and to thousands of workers for companies such as Huntington Ingalls Industries Inc. (HII), the Newport News-based shipbuilder, and BAE Systems Plc (BA/), the London-based aircraft and shipbuilder.
+No region of the state is as defense-focused as Republican- leaning southeastern Virginia, home to the Norfolk Naval Station, the world’s largest naval base, and to thousands of workers for companies such as Huntington Ingalls Industries Inc. (HII:US), the Newport News-based shipbuilder, and BAE Systems Plc (BA/), the London-based aircraft and shipbuilder.

 In the region, which includes Virginia’s second congressional district, 45.6 percent of the economy derived from direct or indirect Defense Department spending last year, according to James Koch, an economics professor and president emeritus at Old Dominion University in Norfolk.
 He estimates direct defense spending in the region will reach $20.8 billion this year.